joshb/joshb.github.io/articles/triangle_rasterization/index.md

 }
 ```

-Span calculation is performed by the <strong>DrawSpansBetweenEdges()</strong> function.
+Span calculation is performed by the **DrawSpansBetweenEdges()** function.
 This function first takes the differences between the y positions of the points for the given edges.
 If either of them is 0, there are no spans to render and the function simply returns:

 ```c++
 void